ChrisDeFreitas/Electron-FolderView/readme.md

 ```

 ## tmp/settings.ini
-At this point, this file only contains default sftp settings.
-The values are initially empty.
+This file is used to store SFTP and FireFox Tools settings.
-Here is an example:
+Here is example content:
 ```
 [sftp]
 host=192.168.0.111